bananabread01/gbdetect/README.md

 This project is set up for automated deployment using GitHub Actions:

 - Frontend is deployed to GitHub Pages
-- Backend is deployed to Render
+- Backend is deployed to Heroku

 ### Setup Instructions